ukmars/ukmarsbot/docs/analogue-read.md

 ## Crosstalk

-When multiple channels are conencted to an ADC and thed read in quick successsion, care must be taken that the various channels do not interfere with each other.
+When multiple channels are connected to an ADC and thed read in quick successsion, care must be taken that the various channels do not interfere with each other.
 This is not just a question of board layout and sources of noise.
 Each chanel in turn is connected to the same input circuit inside the processor.
 If the analogue source has a high impedance, the reading can be influenced by the previous channel voltage.

 ## ADCSR - The Analogue Control and Status Register